panukatan/paglaom/README.md

 ## The workflow

-Currently, the project curates the following datasets:
+Currently, the project has workflows that curatee the following
+datasets:

 1. Tropical cyclones data for various cyclones entering the Philippine area of responsibility since 2017;